Join our 60-minute workshop to supercharge your AI agents with actionable performance insights.

 An under-tested AI agent can bring a host of issues: inaccurate predictions, hidden biases, lack of adaptability, and security vulnerabilities.
 These pitfalls confuse users and compromise trust and fairness.

 If you're building an AI agent, having a clear roadmap for safely rolling them out is crucial.
-In this article, we'll explore why careful evaluation is essential, walk through step-by-step testing strategies, and show how SuperAnnotate helps thoroughly evaluate AI agents and ensure their reliable deployment.
+In this piece, explore why careful evaluation is essential, walk through step-by-step testing strategies, and show how SuperAnnotate helps thoroughly evaluate AI agents and ensure their reliable deployment.

-Developing an AI agent means preparing it for the unpredictable situations it will face in everyday life.
-As in the case of LLM evaluation, we want to ensure agents can handle both common tasks and the occasional curveball without making unfair or incorrect decisions.
+Developing an agent means preparing it for the unpredictable situations it will face in everyday life.
+Similar to LLM evaluation, we want to ensure agents can handle both common tasks and the occasional curveball without making unfair or incorrect decisions.
 For example, if the agent screens loan applications, it must treat all applicants equally.
 If it serves as a virtual assistant, it should understand people’s unexpected questions just as well as the routine ones.
 By thoroughly testing in advance, we can spot and fix potential issues before they cause real harm.

 Evaluation is also crucial for meeting regulations and earning trust.
 Certain fields, like finance and healthcare, have strict rules to protect people’s privacy and safety.
 Demonstrating that an AI tool meets these standards reassures regulators, stakeholders, and users that it’s been properly vetted.
-People are more likely to trust a system—and let it make important decisions—when they see evidence that it’s undergone realistic, thorough testing.
+People are more likely to trust a system when they see evidence that it’s undergone realistic, thorough testing.

 Finally, ongoing evaluation helps keep your AI agent in top form as conditions shift over time.
 Even if it works well in a controlled environment, the world keeps changing.
 Regular testing lets us catch any performance slowdowns, overlooked scenarios, or subtle new biases.
 With each update, the agent becomes more effective, delivering reliable results under a wider range of conditions.

-Evaluating an AI agent doesn’t have to be overly complex, but it does need to be methodical.
+Evaluating an agent needs to be methodical.
 Below is a practical approach to designing and running agent evaluations.

 ai agent evaluation steps

-Agent evaluation should start by gathering a wide range of example inputs that reflect both the typical and trickier ways users might interact with your agent.
+For medium and high-risk agents, go beyond simply browsing traces and construct a golden prompt set.
+This set should reflect both the typical and trickier ways users might interact with your agent.
 You don’t need an overwhelming number of cases; aim for coverage over quantity.
-For example, if you’re creating a chatbot for customer support, make sure to include:

 With a clear view of your agent’s steps, decide how to measure them.
 Generally, there are two main strategies: